Join Now!

 About MelonJam:

-MelonJam 4 is a 3-day long game jam; it is an event where people get together and make small games, normally in a short time span.
-MelonJam 4 will start at 11:59 PM on Thursday, July 20th and continue until 11:59 PM on Sunday, July 23rd.
-All times provided are in UTC.
+MelonJam 6 is a 3-day long game jam (an event where people get together and make small games, normally in a short time span).
+MelonJam 6 will be from July 24-27th 5:00 PM UTC!
+The theme will be announced at the start of the jam.
 It can be worrying to take on enormous, time-consuming projects like full games, and it can be difficult to brainstorm new ideas, but MelonJam seeks to help make this process much easier and fun, with the focus on generating and prototyping new ideas.
+We provide many tutorials, prizes, and guides for beginners, such as a recommended schedule you can find further down in the page.

 Read more